Home » Pyrenees » A complete guide to hiking Carros de Foc in Aigüestortes National Park

 You can choose to do the hike through the Carros de Foc organisation or on your own.

-If done through the organisation, hikers are given a forfeit at registration, which will be stamped in each of the refugees, and makes for a nice souvenir.
+If done through the organisation, hikers are given a forfeit at registration, which you stamp on each of the huts and makes for a nice souvenir.
 This option allows you to make all the bookings together on the same website, which is more straightforward.
-It costs 30 € and includes a map of the itinerary.
+It costs 30€ and includes a map of the itinerary.

 If done independently, you have to book each hut on its specific webpage and buy the map yourself.
 Also, you don’t get the forfeit to stamp at the huts.